Assam: Unaffiliated school students can now take HSLC exams under new govt policy

 Several families had even moved court, demanding justice for their wards.

 The crisis unfolded after the ASSEB initiated strict enforcement of its affiliation norms earlier this year.
-Non-affiliated schools were barred from registering students in Class 9 or 10, creating panic among guardians who were unaware that their children’s institutions lacked official recognition.
+Non-affiliated schools barred themselves from registering students in Class 9 or 10, creating panic among guardians who were unaware that their children’s institutions lacked official recognition.

 This gap in communication and regulation led to a statewide controversy.
 With the new policy, the government aims to strike a balance between regulatory enforcement and students’ rights.

-By offering this one-time provision under strict conditions, authorities are attempting to ensure that innocent students are not punished for administrative lapses on the part of private school managements.
+By offering this one-time provision under strict conditions, authorities aim to ensure that innocent students do not suffer due to administrative lapses by private school managements.